My Political Volte Face, It Started With Katrina

 I had a Volte Face.

 I think ultimately I just became Anti-Republican more then I became Pro-Democrat.
 I stopped believing in the way the Republi-Christian machine did things.
 I became anti Republican based on everything I knew from a life time of being one and then seeing life from the other side.
 It's not as if I fell in love with the Democratic party.
 No, I found a lot of their extreme ideas too much to swallow as well.
-That's why I am now a registered Independent, but in the world of Republi-Christians, you're either for them or against them and everything becomes categorized in those extremes so I get cast as a socialist liberal now more then not.
+That's why I am now a registered Independent, but in the world of Republi-Christians, you're either for them or against them and everything becomes categorized in those extremes so I get cast as a Socialist Liberal Leftist now more then not.

 And that's probably fair because I like Obama and he is one of the most liberal presidents in history.